Pillar

 The True Cost of Missed Appointments in Field Service

-A missed appointment feels like a single lost job.
-One slot that didn't work out.
-But in practice, the cost runs deeper than the revenue you didn't collect.
-There's the truck that rolled to the wrong address, the technician who sat idle for forty-five minutes, the dispatcher who spent a quarter hour rebooking, and the customer who quietly decided to call someone else next time.
+A missed appointment feels like one lost job, a single slot that did not pan out.
+The real cost runs deeper than the revenue you did not collect.
+There is the truck that rolled to the wrong address, the technician who sat idle for forty-five minutes, the dispatcher who spent a quarter hour rebooking, and the customer who quietly decided to call someone else next time.

-When you add it up across a week, a month, a year, the numbers are hard to ignore.
-And the majority of missed appointments are preventable.
+Add it up across a week, then a month, then a year, and the number is hard to ignore.
+Most of those missed appointments could have been prevented.

 The visible costs

-Start with the obvious: the job itself.
-If a residential plumbing call averages $250 in revenue and your team misses three appointments per week, that's $750 per week walking out the door.
-Over a full year, the math looks like this:
+Start with the obvious one: the job itself.
+If a residential plumbing call averages $250 in revenue and your team misses three appointments a week, that is $750 walking out the door every week.
+Over a full year the math looks like this:

 $39,000